 How do the Comment Cards work?

 VIRL is looking for feedback from our customers about their experience with this new collection.
-Included in each game case is a comment card that we would like our customers to fill out and return with the game.
 Please feel free to include your filled-out card with your returned games.

 What if Video Games are damaged?

 Please let any staff know if a video game is damaged.
 Staff will process it appropriately.